CubicControl/CubicControl-Launcher/README.md

 </p>
 <br>

-CubicControl is a Windows-only control panel that makes running and sharing Minecraft servers with friends easy.
+CubicControl is the dedicated Windows control panel built to make hosting Minecraft servers easy — especially on a spare or dedicated PC.
+It lets you run, manage, and share your server with friends effortlessly, with built-in tools for automation, remote wake/start, Playit.gg tunneling, and more.

+It is **designed to work together with the companion web frontend, [CubicControl-ClientSide](https://github.com/CubicControl/CubicControl-ClientSide)**, allowing remote waking, starting, and monitoring of your Minecraft server from anywhere.

 It provides a single UI for common tasks: starting/stopping servers, monitoring activity, managing profiles, tunneling with PlayitGG, and auto-sleeping your PC on inactivity.

 > ⚠️ **Disclaimer**
 >
 > **I am not a professional developer.** CubicControl started as a personal project that I decided to share in case others find it useful or enjoyable.
-While I have done my best to ensure the code is functional and free of major bugs, there may be inconsistencies or coding issues present.
+> While I have done my best to ensure the code is functional and free of major bugs, there may be inconsistencies or coding issues present.
 > **This is an ongoing project, and improvements or fixes will continue over time.**

 ## Key Features